dotnet/upgrade-assistant/docs/binary_analysis.md

 Binary Analysis currently supports .NET 6.0 as the target framework and Windows and/or Linux as the target platform.

+> Note: Binary Analysis is currently in Preview.
+To enable it, you must add `ANALYZE_BINARIES` to your `UA_FEATURES` environment variable.
+Read more about feature enablement [here](https://github.com/dotnet/upgrade-assistant#experimental-features).

 ## Usage

 ### Command Line